gilbertw1/drop/README.md

     drop -v

-Optionally include audio (off by default, Linux only)
+Optionally include audio (off by default)

-    drop -v -a true
+    drop -v -a

 Create screencast as a gif (Linux Only)